 - Peel the shell from each egg.

-- Pat each egg dry of excess moisture with a brown paper towel or clean tea towel.
+- Pat each egg dry of excess moisture with some paper towel or a clean tea towel.

 - Cut each egg in half lengthwise and gently scoop out the yolks and place the yolks into a bowl, while placing the egg white halves onto a serving platter.
 I find it helpful to carefully wipe the knife with a clean cloth in between cuts as to keep things neat and tidy.

 - Mash the yolks to your desired consistency with a fork.

-- Then, add mayo, lime juice, curry powder, turmeric powder, onion powder, garlic powder, salt and cayenne powder.
+- Then, add mayo, lime juice, curry powder, turmeric powder, onion powder, garlic powder, salt and cayenne pepper.
 At this point you can mash everything together or for a super smooth (and fluffy) consistency, place the yolk mixture in a small food processor and blend.

 - Once the yolks are at your desired consistency, stir in bell pepper and green onion with a spoon (don't use the processor for this).

 - Either spoon or pipe (using a piping bag and frosting tip) the yolk mixture into the egg whites.

-- Garnish, if desired, with a sprinkling of cayenne, some chopped cilantro, green onion and chili pepper.
+- Garnish, if desired, with a sprinkling of cayenne pepper, some chopped cilantro, green onion and chili pepper.
 Enjoy!
 Note: Keep chilled and store leftovers in an airtight container in the refrigerator and enjoy within 1 to 2 days.

 - These eggs are hard boiled via steaming.
 If you have a favourite way of cooking hard boiled eggs (like boiling), go for it!